 | Amniocentesis | 99.4-99.6% |

-Modern medical methods like ultrasounds, NIPT blood tests, and amniocentesis are scientifically proven and highly accurate.
-They have been tested and validated through rigorous research.
+Modern medical methods like ultrasounds, NIPT blood tests, and amniocentesis work.
+They’re scientifically proven and highly accurate, tested and validated through rigorous research across decades of clinical practice.

 Marlene Schillingarin writes the kind of latest technology news content that people actually send to each other.
 Not because it's flashy or controversial, but because it's the sort of thing where you read it and immediately think of three people who need to see it.
 Marlene has a talent for identifying the questions that a lot of people have but haven't quite figured out how to articulate yet — and then answering them properly.